curtsinger-lab/riker/README.md

 In many cases, a single command such as `gcc *.c` suffices.

 Riker was one of two papers that won "best paper" at USENIX ATC'22.
-A paper describing Riker is available at <https://www.usenix.org/conference/atc22/presentation/curtsinger>.
+A paper, titled "Riker: Always-Correct and Fast Incremental Builds from Simple Specifications", is available at <https://www.usenix.org/conference/atc22/presentation/curtsinger>.
 A talk video and slides will be available after the conference.

 ## Supported Platforms and Disclaimer